 However, there is often little visibility over the nature of the data being captured by these devices.
 Organisations aren’t clear on where that data goes or how it is used.
 This has privacy and data protection implications, particularly as IoT devices become increasingly part of everyday life.

-The Compliant & Accountable Systems Group, at Department of Computer Science and Technology, University of Cambridge, in collaboration with the Dyson School of Design Engineering, Imperial College London are running a grants programme-funded project to analyse the data flows of these IoT devices.
-Their project will look at IoT devices and their compliance with data protection law, particularly around rights of access and data portability.
-The project outputs include communicating their findings to the public and having a forum where customers can raise further issues.
+The Compliant & Accountable Systems Group, at Department of Computer Science and Technology, University of Cambridge, in collaboration with the Dyson School of Design Engineering, Imperial College London ran a grants programme-funded project to analyse the data flows of these IoT devices.
+Their project looked at IoT devices and their compliance with data protection law, particularly around rights of access and data portability.

 If you'd like more information, please contact the ICO's grants programme.